luizbgomide/EclipsePhase2e-ptbr/src.clean_html/18/22-titan-machines-and-minions.md

 ---

-- **Nanoswarm:** Functions like a [nanoswarm](../16/20-nanoswarms-and-microswarms.md), except can move normally in vacuum and does not require a nanohive
+- **Nanoswarm:** Functions like a [nanoswarm](../16/20-nanoswarms-and-microswarms.md), except can move normally in vacuum and does not require a nanohive.
-- **Nanofabrication:** Can nanofabricate items in half the time as transhuman nanofabricators; can replicate effects of any nanoswarm at will
+- **Nanofabrication:** Can nanofabricate items in half the time as transhuman nanofabricators; can replicate effects of any nanoswarm at will.
-- **Self-Repair:** Automatically repair 1d10 damage per hour
+- **Self-Repair:** Automatically repair 1d10 damage per hour.
-- **Take Form:** Can cohere/dissipate simple physical/mechanical forms (arms, mobility systems, tentacles, cages, traps, etc) with a complex action; these may take physical actions such as Fray or Melee Tests
+- **Take Form:** Can cohere/dissipate simple physical/mechanical forms (arms, mobility systems, tentacles, cages, traps, etc) with a complex action; these may take physical actions such as Fray or Melee Tests.

 <!-- CLEANED /blockquote -->